FactorySimPy/FactorySimPy/docs/basic_components.md

-    id="FLEET1",           # Unique identifier for the fleet capacity=10,   # target capacity of items required to activate the fleet delay=2.0,           # Delay after which fleet activates the movement of items incase the target capacity is not reached. (can be int, float, generator, or callable) transit_delay=0 # time to move the items fromone node to another
+    id="FLEET1",           # Unique identifier for the fleet capacity=10,   # target capacity of items required to activate the fleet delay=2.0,           # Delay after which fleet activates the movement of items incase the target capacity is not reached. (can be int, float, generator, or callable) transit_delay=0 # time to move the items from one node to another

 )
 ```